Templer90/Scrumpoker/README.md

 # Golang Application for Scrumpoker

-This is smal example application/server for Scrumpoker.
+This is small example application/server for Scrumpoker.

-It conatins a few (well...2) websites and a small api for participating and admininstrating Scrumpokersessions.
+It contains a few (well...2) websites and a small api for participating and admininstrating Scrumpokersessions.

 Build with
 `go build ./cmd/Scrumpoker`